Seizure Disorder

 I went back and watched the entire video.
 It’s unmistakable.
 Kevin has a seizure while waiting for the ride to start.

-That video is 6 years old, and we didn’t “see” his first seizure until 3+ years ago.
-This is why I am beating myself up.
-He could have been having un-diagnosed seizures for 4 years.
+He could have been having undiagnosed seizures for four years.
 I am trying to console myself with the fact that the outcome would likely not have been any different.

-Listen instead of read:
+Listen instead of reading:

 When Kevin was in preschool, he fell at school.
-He cut his head and it required an ER visit and stitches.
-Several years later at his current school, he fell again and required the ER and stitches.
-When the first fall happened, I dismissed it as being clumsy and poor motor planning, both of which are true for him.
+He cut his head, and it required an ER visit and stitches.
+Several years later, at his current school, he fell again and required the ER and stitches.

 And that’s it.
 That’s what I’m beating myself up over.
 Now you don’t have to.
 If you have not seen any seizures yet, maybe you want to follow some of these steps.

-And if you are following these steps….and seizures do develop, you can at least rest knowing that you tried.
-That’s what I’m beating myself up over–that there are things I could have been doing but wasn’t.
+And if you are following these steps and seizures do develop, you can at least rest knowing that you tried.
+That’s what I’m beating myself up over—that there are things I could have been doing but wasn’t.

 In retrospect, here are the other things I wish I had been told besides “your child is at risk for seizures.”